 Our mission is to guide the next generation of martial artists through a system designed for sport training, athletic development, and performance in competitive environments — while still allowing instructors the freedom to include traditional elements such as techniques, forms, and principles where they see fit.

 There is no fixed animal-based ranking system or required set of katas.
-Instructors may include traditional forms or techniques as they see fit, but SAC places no obligation on preserving specific lineages, sequences, or styles.
+Instructors may include traditional forms or techniques as they see fit, but SSA places no obligation on preserving specific lineages, sequences, or styles.

 The structure is designed to reflect the flexibility found in modern competitive arts like Brazilian Jiu-Jitsu or kickboxing — where progression is based on skill development, time in training, and readiness for competitive application.